 Happy Friday!
-Here are my May 3 Hot Topics relating to advancing leadership and culture.
+Here are my June 28 Hot Topics and how they relate to advancing leadership or culture.

 My Weekly Wine Recommendation (Thanks to Vivino):